ajleeson/research_blog/_posts/2022-09-09-nutrients-mini-experiment-1.md

 ## Nutrients Mini Experiment (Part 1)

 This week I have made some progress using the idealized estuary to compare bottom DO with and without nutrients in WWTP effluent.
-There is more analysis work I can do later one, and I have some questions about my boundary conditions.
+There is more analysis work I can do later on, and I have some questions about my boundary conditions.
 However, I wanted to document and share the current experiment status prior to my trip.

 For this experiment, I have been using the grid I developed when writing the WWTP placement algorithm ([documentation in prior blog post](https://ajleeson.github.io/research_blog/2022/07/25/WWTP-PointSource-Algorithm.html)).
 As a reminder, Figure 1 shows the model grid and locations of point sources.